About My Offerings

 What is Ashtanga Yoga?

 Ashtanga yoga and Vinyasa Flow has a strong emphasis on correcting alignment and maintaining integrity in asana (poses).
 My classes are inspired by the primary series of Ashtanga yoga.
+If you are new to Yoga then the primary series will be a perfect introduction.
 To ensure maximum emphasis on inclusiveness and safety we use props (blocks, belts, cushions, blankets etc).
 The primary series are a precise sequence of postures, linked together with vinyasa sequences.
 Vinyasa is the movement from yoga pose to yoga pose.
-As well as the postures, it includes Pranayama (a specific breathing technique), the use of bandhas (these are body locks that move energy throughout the body) , drishti (your focused gaze), mudras (are gestures, seals, or marks.
-Most are performed with your hands.
+As well as the postures, it includes Pranayama (a specific breathing technique), the use of bandhas (these are body locks that move energy throughout the body) , drishti (your focused gaze), mudras (are gestures, seals, or marks), most are performed with your hands.
 The purpose is to recharge the energy levels inside of ourselves.
-Each mudra has a purpose that links your brain to your body), and coordinated movement with the breath.
+Each mudra has a purpose that links your brain to your body, and coordinated movement with the breath.

 The Sanskrit name for the Ashtanga Primary Series is Yoga Chikitsa.
 This translates to yoga therapy.
 This series can purify and heal the body.
 The Primary series is the basis of all the advanced series containing 41 asanas.
 Internally, the series targets the digestive system including your liver, gallbladder, and kidneys.
 It brings balance to both your sympathetic and parasympathetic nervous systems.
 Each posture facilitates blood flow to targeted muscles.
 This causes them to soften and become more flexible.
 This circulation also flushes out the organs.
 It forces stagnant energy and toxins to move.